Training for Notary Signing Agents – Part 1

 Recently, some notaries on Facebook have been bad-mouthing both the NNA and N2P and their classes.
-Some of these notaries are touting the Loan Signing System (LSS) by Mark Willis, who runs a signing service.
+Some of these notaries are touting the Loan Signing System (LSS) by Mark Wills, who runs a signing service.

 The LSS website mentions both six figure and seven figure incomes, which makes me wonder if he’s conflating / confusing what a signing service might make if they have a large enough pool of NSAs taking lowball fees with what an NSA can make if they follow his training.
 I don’t know any NSAs who make 100K per year gross (the minimum six figure income), let alone a million dollars per year (the lowest seven figure income).
 So, those income numbers are a huge red flag to me, warning that he may be selling false hopes.

 You can look at the LSS website yourself and see how it compares to the offerings from the NNA and N2P.

 My first question is: Who accepts the Loan Signing System course certificate?

 The LSS are big self-promoters, with their ads popping up often online, but I have never heard anyone explain why they would spend money for certification if it’s not going to be accepted by firms you want to work with.